 The Eucharis Amazonica Lily and Pests!

-In winter when humidity is low a Spider mite problem can show up, if the plant is placed near a warm, sunny window.
+In winter, when humidity is low, a Spider mite problem can show up if the plant is placed near a warm, sunny window.

 Thrips are tiny insects black in color that tend to hide under the leaves.
-They feed on the leaf leaving behind a silvery stippling.
+They feed on the leaf, leaving behind a silvery stippling.

 I’ve Personally Found The Amazon Lily Plant Thriving on Neglect

-The “amazing lily”, completely and most definitely pot-bound, was dug up, pot and all, at the first indication of frost.
+The “amazing lily,” completely and most definitely pot-bound, was dug up, pot and all, at the first indication of frost.

 Growing The Amazon Lily

-It summers under a tree in the garden and winters in a greenhouse run at 55° degrees Fahrenheit minimum, with ventilators set to open at 75° degrees Fahrenheit when the sun is shining.
+It summers under the partial shade of a tree in the garden and winters in a greenhouse run at 55° degrees Fahrenheit minimum, with ventilators set to open at 75° degrees Fahrenheit when the sun is shining.

 Reader Mary Keeley Shares Her Eucharis Lily Experience

 This native of the Colombian Andes is a handsome plant for the window garden.
-It has long stemmed basal leaves and clusters of dazzling white, trumpet-like blossoms with a perfume that’s subtle yet potent enough to permeate the house.
+It has long-stemmed basal leaves and clusters of dazzling white, trumpet-like blossoms with a perfume that’s subtle yet potent enough to permeate the house.

-During spring and fall it’s fed once a month with liquid plant food and in winter (bi-weekly when blooming).
+During spring and fall, it’s fed once a month with liquid plant food and in winter (bi-weekly when blooming).

-- They make a fantastic container plant, with its dark green leaves and shade loving.
+- They make a fantastic container plant, with its dark green leaves and shade-loving.

 - It’s also a popular and beautiful bridal flower plant.

-- It makes an excellent indoor plant, that can add beauty to any given space.
+- It makes an excellent indoor plant that can add beauty to any given space.

 Since you may not find the Amazon lily bulbs in the stores, you can opt to order them online from a mail-order specialty bulb nursery.

 When purchasing Amazon lily bulbs, ensure that the green stems have not somewhat snapped in the pack.
-Ensure that the stems look healthy and are firm and succulent which is the best guarantee that they are alive and will beautifully flower.
+Ensure that the stems look healthy and are firm and succulent, which is the best guarantee that they are alive and will beautifully flower.